trinker/termco/README.md

 obtain while accuracy is not possible to compute without a comparison sample of expertly tagged data.

-We want out model to be giving tags to as much of the text elements as possible.
+We want our model to be giving tags to as much of the text elements as possible.
 The `coverage` function can provide an understanding of what percent of the data is tagged.
 Out model has relatively low coverage, indicating the regular expression model needs to be improved.